sync-topic

 Sync Topic

-Typed event streams backed by Redis Streams.
+Typed event streams.
+Server version uses Redis Streams, browser version uses an in-memory event log.
 Two consumption modes: reader (consumer groups, at-least-once, commit-based) and live (stateless fan-out/replay).

 Decision Guide: reader() vs live()